cielalallaa/cielalallaa/README.md

-# 👋🏻 Hi, I'm Shiella Mae Rico!

 ## 👧🏻 About Me:

-💻 I'm a **Bachelor of Science in Information Technology (BSIT)** student passionate about building web applications.
+💻 I'm a **Bachelor of Science in Information Technology (BSIT)** student passionate about designing web applications.

 ✨ I enjoy turning ideas into useful and creative web applications while continuously improving my technical and design skills.